Analysis of the Multilateral Engagement of German Development Cooperation

 Background

 Multilateral cooperation is essential to tackle the current major global challenges.
 In order to achieve the SDGs and protect global public goods, the international community needs to work together.
-In DC, effective, efficient, and coordinated cooperation at the multilateral level is essential in addition to bilateral cooperation.
+In DC, effective, efficient, and coordinated cooperation at the multilateral level is central in addition to bilateral cooperation.

 In this sense, the BMZ formulated the goal of strong multilateral cooperation in its strategy on multilateral development policy published in 2023.
 One of the key objectives is to make the development policy system more effective; other objectives include interlinking bilateral and multilateral development cooperation and agenda setting at the multilateral level.

 Multilateral development cooperation accounts for a significant proportion of the BMZ's commitment, with just under 30 per cent of funds.
-Accordingly, the BMZ cooperates with many multilateral organisations, such as the UN or the World Bank Group, which are considered important multilateral actors.
+If earmarked funds are included, the share is as high as 56 per cent.TheBMZ cooperates with many multilateral organisations, such as the UN or the World Bank Group, which are considered important multilateral actors.

 Objectives

-The overarching aim of the evaluation is to close evidence gaps in multilateral development cooperation and to provide key findings for the implementation of the latest multilateral BMZ strategy of 2023.
+The overarching aim of the evaluation is to address evidence gaps in multilateral development cooperation and to provide key findings for the implementation of the latest multilateral BMZ strategy of 2023.
 The evaluation is DEval's first comprehensive analysis of the BMZ's multilateral engagement.
 Evaluation purposes are transparency, accountability, and learning.
 Transparency and accountability relate to a structured and systematic analysis of the multilateral portfolio of German development cooperation.
-Learning is to be facilitated primarily by findings on interlocking and the effectiveness of (un)tied funds.
+Learning is to be facilitated primarily by findings on interplay and the effectiveness of (un)tied funds.

 Methods